- SCU Business Home

 - Academic Information

 Associate Professor of Management

-She holds a B.S. in Mechanical Engineering (U. of California, Santa Barbara) and a M.S. in Systems Management (U. of Southern California).
-She began her professional career as a test and evaluation engineer for the weapon control systems on the F14 aircraft.
-She subsequently worked as a design engineer and program manager at Delco Electronics, General Motors.
-Before joining SCU, she was an Assistant Professor of Strategy at Southern Methodist University.
-In her free time, she enjoys surfing, running and ocean swimming.
+She began her professional career as a test and evaluation engineer for the weapon control systems on the F14 aircraft and subsequently worked as a design engineer and program manager at Delco Electronics, General Motors.